Black Lung - Coal Worker’s Pneumoconiosis

 Coal worker’s pneumoconiosis (CWP) also known as ‘black lung’ is a disease resulting from breathing in dust from coal, graphite or man-made carbon over a period of years.
 Have you been diagnosed with black lung?

 Black lung occurs when these substances sit in the lungs and progressively build up over time.
 The risk of getting this disease depends on the amount of time you are exposed to these substances.
-Most people diagnosed are over 50-years of age and although smoking does not increase the risk, it can worsen the dusts’ affect on the lungs.
+Most people diagnosed are over 50-years of age and although smoking does not increase the risk, it can worsen the dusts’ effect on the lungs.

 Forms of Black Lung